Dimensions of Wellness

 Definitions

-Wellness combines seven dimensions of well-being into a quality way of living.
+Wellness combines nine dimensions of well-being into a quality way of living.
 Overall, wellness is the ability to live life to the fullest and to maximize personal potential in a variety of ways.
 Wellness places responsibility on the individual; it becomes a matter of self-evaluation and self-assessment.
 Wellness involves continually learning and making changes to enhance your state of wellness.

 Intellectual (Mind)